-Care quality commission registration
+Care Quality Commission registration

-The Health and Social Care Act introduced a new, single registration system that applies to all health care and adult social services.
+The Health and Social Care Act introduced a single registration system that applies to all health care and adult social services.
 The registration system is based on the CQC assessment of the ability of providers to ensure the quality of people’s experiences of the care they receive.

 A service provider can be an individual, a partnership or an organisation, for example a company, an NHS trust or an individual, It is the legal entity (whether this is an individual, partnership or organisation) that provides the service to people that registers.
-Expense sharing partnerships must register separately as providers or one can register and take responsibility for the other..

-All applicants who are not individuals or partnerships must have a Nominated Individual who must be employed as a director, manager or secretary with responsibility for supervising the regulated activity.
+Limited comanies must have a Nominated Individual who must be employed as a director, manager or secretary with responsibility for supervising the regulated activity.

-Providers, Nominated Individuals and Registered Managers must apply for an enhanced CRB/DBS Checks through the CQC, nurses, dentists, hygienists and staff should register through an umbrella body.
+Providers and Registered Managers must apply for an enhanced CRB/DBS Checks through the CQC, nurses, dentists, hygienists and staff should register through an umbrella body.
 Read more here.

 A Location is a place where people receive the regulated activity, (dental care).
 Where the dentist carries out regulated activities at treatment rooms or a variety of places, the provider can select one address as the Location, from where the regulated activity is managed.